-This curriculum prepares individuals for employment supporting local- and wide-area networks.
-Students will learn how to use technologies to provide for data, voice, image, and video communications in business, industry, and education.
-Coursework includes design, installation, configuration, and management of local- and wide-area network hardware and software.
+The Network Management curriculum prepares individuals for employment supporting local- and wide-area networks.
+Students will learn how to use technologies to provide for data, voice, image and video communications in business, industry and education.
+Coursework includes design, installation, configuration and management of local- and wide-area network hardware and software.
 Emphasis is placed on developing proficiency in the use of network management software and the use of hardware such as bridges and routers.